cathelaing/PhonNetworks/README.md

 # PhonologicalNetworks - Updated 29th March 2023

-Data and code for the project 'Phonological Networks and Systematicity in Early Lexical Acquisition' (Laing, in prep).
+Data and code for the project 'Phonological Networks and Systematicity in Early Lexical Acquisition'

 This analysis draws on two corpora: